Colgate University Nike Tennis Camp Hamilton, New York

 Click to enlarge and view gallery »

 We are excited to offer another year of Nike Tennis Camp on the beautiful campus of Colgate University.
 Campers will work hard, have fun and take their game to the next level.
 Come join the fun and get better at this summer camp for kids!

 Colgate is a nationally recognized liberal arts college set on a beautiful campus in central New York.
-This camp is geared towards players of all ability levels ages 9-18, with a special component the second week for high schoolers.
+This camp is geared towards players of all ability levels ages 9-18, with a special component the first week for high schoolers.
 Our goal is to give players the opportunity to hit thousands of balls, improve their technique, and be challenged by some of the best players in their peer group.
 Our camps combine technical tennis instruction and drilling from a top notch coaching staff, supervised match play, and a variety of evening social activities.

 - 5-6 hours of daily on-court instruction with a low camper to staff ratio of 6:1